Daryes/ansimulator/README.md

 ```
 make ansible-simul-start

-# only for the first time
 make ansible-simul-validate
 ```
 Most errors on validate means the containers are not started, or a problem occured with the generated ssh key, in the volume `ansible_simulator_sshkey`
-Other specific errors about `cd: /etc/ansible/: Permission denied` or `Ansible: Permission denied:` is related to the ansible directory used for the tests or the ansimulator structure missing a 755 mode on the directories.
+Other specific errors about `cd: /etc/ansible/: Permission denied` or `Ansible: Permission denied:` is related to the directory access.
+Either the ansible directory with the roles used for the tests, or the ansimulator structure is missing a 755 mode on the directories.
 They must be world readable to be used from the containers.

 To connect to the ansible controller :